LLANGOLLEN AND RETURN

 Leaving Whittington Wharf you will soon encounter New Marton Locks, these are the only two en route to Llangollen, once you have passed the locks you can then sit back and enjoy the stunning scenery.

-After the Aqueduct you will need to switch on your light as you enter Chirk Tunnel (Darkie Tunnel).
+After the Aqueduct you enter into Chirk Tunnel (Darkie Tunnel).
 Built in 1801, with a total length of 1380ft.
-While in Chirk, take some time out to visit the 700 year old Chirk Castle, run by the National Trust.
-The castle features stunning rooms, a 17th-century long gallery and award-winning gardens.
+The town of Chirk is home to the impressive 700 year old Castle, run by the National Trust.

-This masterpiece of engineering is the longest and highest aqueduct in the UK, 1007 ft long, 11ft 10 ins wide, suspending the canal 126ft above the River Dee.
+This masterpiece of engineering is the longest and highest aqueduct in the UK, 1007 ft long, suspending the canal 126ft above the River Dee.
 Built by Thomas Telford and William Jessop it is a Grade I listed structure.
-It is known as 'The waterway through the sky.'
+Known as 'The waterway through the sky.'
 With no handrail on one side it gives you the feeling of floating in the air.
-Work began in 1795 taking 10 years to complete and was opened on the 26th November 1805 with a procession of boats, music, gunfire and cheers from 8,000 spectators.
-The Pontcysyllte Aqueduct originally cost £38,499 to build, approximately £39 million today.
+Work began in 1795 taking 10 years to complete and was opened on the 26th November 1805.

 Upon your arrival at Llangollen a wonderful range of shops, pubs and restaurants await you.
 The very popular Llangollen Railway Station is also open throughout the year.